cirosantilli/cirosantilli.github.io/index.md

     -   this is the first time I worked seriously with Java, Eclipse, OLAP and finance, so I tried to learn the basics to avoid making mistakes and do learn how to work efficiently.
 Learning takes time.

+        For example, I once thought a 3-year old programmer of the enterprise (who is *very* competent, and whom I respect very much), that [local classes](https://docs.oracle.com/javase/tutorial/java/javaOO/localclasses.html) exist in Java.
+I RTFM :-).

     -   I have made small suggestions of new ideas to the team, that took up 2% of my working time, but which my boss though were the only think I was doing instead of my obligations.

-        This perception was amplified by bike-shedding effect: those were simple suggestions, so everyone had an opinion, and in the end they all had to go through the boss.
+        This perception was amplified by [bike-shedding](https://en.wikipedia.org/wiki/Parkinson%27s_law_of_triviality) effect: those were simple suggestions, so everyone had an opinion, and in the end they all had to go through the boss.
 And of course, it was I who had to go talk to him, even though I though them trivial and didn't merit his attention.

         I humbly advise by boss to watch for this effect, as it leads to people being afraid and proposing fewer new ideas.